son-pistachio/son-pistachio.github.io/_posts/2020-12-18-tensorflow-course1-week1.md

 **[Coursera] DeepLearning.AI TensorFlow Developer ( Tensorflow In Practice ) 강의 정리**
 **Course 1 : Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning**
+- **Week 1 - A New Programming Paradigm**
+- Week 2 - Introduction to Computer Vision
+- Week 3 - Enhancing Vision with Convolutional Neural Networks
+- Week 4 - Using Real-world Images

 Course 2 : Convolutional Neural Networks in TensorFlow
 Course 3 : Natural Language Processing in TensorFlow
 Course 4 : Sequences, Time Series and Prediction